bixb922/crank-organ/doc-software/README.md

 ## Event log

 The "Show log" button will show the latest event log.
 Look at the log if the neopixel led flashes red, or if you see some malfunction.
-Several past log files are stored in the data folder, to be rescued with ```mpremote :cp data/errornnn.log errornnn.log```.
-The time in the log file starts with 00:00:00, but if connected to a router or cell phone hot spot, the microcontroller acquires current time information, and the log time is shown in UTC.
+Several past log files are stored in the data folder, to be rescued with, for example, ```mpremote :cp data/error12.log error12.log```.
+The time in the log file starts with 00:00:00, but if connected to a router or cell phone hot spot with internet access, the microcontroller acquires current time information, and the log time is shown in UTC.
 The "time zone" parameter on the configuration page can assign another (fixed) time zone, if you really want to look at the log in local time.

 If there is some problem, please post the relevant part of the log, with previous history, and the description of the situation as an issue, I'll try to help.